credential-handler/chapi.io/devVerifiers.md

 ```
 ## Construct a Web Credential Query
 #### 1. Make a Verifiable Presentation Request
-Incorporate the Verifiable Credential(s) into a *Verifiable Presentation*.
-A Verifiable Presentation contains an array of one or more Verifiable Credentials.
-For CHAPI, the Verifiable Presentation object does not need to be separately signed.

 A verifier can request credentials over CHAPI by forming a *[Verifiable Presentation Request](https://w3c-ccg.github.io/vp-request-spec/)*.
 The example below illustrates a `QueryByExample`, which specifies the type of Verifiable Credential being requested and an optional reason for the request.

 ```
-const verifiablePresentationRequest = {
+const testVpr = {
   "query": [{
     "type": "QueryByExample",
     "credentialQuery": {
-      "reason": "We need to see your University Degree to continue the teacher application process."
+      "reason": "Please present your University Degree to continue the teacher application process.", "example": {
-                        "example": {
         "@context": [
           "https://w3id.org/credentials/v1",
           "https://www.w3.org/2018/credentials/examples/v1"